ircv3/ircv3-specifications/extensions/sasl-3.1.md

 agent.)
 If this fails, a 904 numeric will be sent and the session state remains unchanged; the client MAY try another mechanism.
 Otherwise, the server sends a set of regular AUTHENTICATE messages with the initial server response.
+If the chosen mechanism is client-first, the server sends an empty response (`AUTHENTICATE +`, as described below).

     initial-authenticate = "AUTHENTICATE" SP mechanism CRLF